drhayes/drhayes.io/src/now.md

 ---
 title: Now
 description: What am I doing right now.
-updated: 2022-05-22
+updated: 2022-06-01
 ---

 What I'm doing right now.

+## Fun Stuff

+I'm jumping out of a plane for my birthday, but not on my birthday.
+I'm excited and nervous.

 ## Text

 Still doing lots of note work in [Tiddlywiki](https://tiddlywiki.com).
 Trying to figure out if there's anything in there I want to export (there is!) and how to do it safely.
 I've been doing a daily journal practice in there with some intensely personal stuff that I don't want to leak to the Internet at large.
 Definitely taking some cues from [Soren's zettelkasten](https://zettelkasten.sorenbjornstad.com) on this one.

 Revamping my personal site, bringing it back to [11ty](https://11ty.dev).
 I want something that is more static, less widget-y.
+This is super relevant because I got a 500 from my personal site yesterday because it was relying on some server-side rendering that I didn't actually want.
+Yucko.

 ## Video Games